chris-wood/draft-wood-linkable-identifiers/draft-wood-linkable-identifiers.md

 Specifically, we focus on Link, Internet, Transport, Session, and Application layers.
 (Our taxonomy may not match traditional OSI models, though we consider it sufficiently representative.)

-## Link Layer

-XXX: address

-Ethernet: MAC address
-XXX: include other link layer types from DHCP spec?

-## Internet Layer
+## Internet and Link Layer

-- IPv4 and IPv6: address
+- IPv4 and IPv6: Static or infrequently rotating addresses are sticky identifiers when exposed on the network.

+- Ethernet: MAC addresses are fixed to specific devices.
+Unless frequently rotated, they are sticky identifiers.

 ## Transport Layer